Glitch0011/shady-components/README.md

 ## Warranty

 It's hacky, slow and has terrible edge cases so should only really be used for making fun home projects.

+## Credits

+Currently I (Tom Bonner) have written the basic framework with the hope for more contributors.

+The excellent people behind the Polymer Framework are owed credit given they were a major source of inspiration and introduced me to Web Components.